NothingFiner/storius/docs/schema.md

 annotation_id   | integer   | not null, indexed, foreign key(annotations)

-not sure if there should be two kinds of upvotes?
+not sure if there should be two kinds of upvotes: one for annotations and one for comments?
+Genius has pyongs which function as upvotes for tracks/storis.
+Shoud I do that too?

 ## upvotes
 column name     | data type | details